-This is quite contrary to the findings of other assessment studies which support the five dimensional structures of RSQS (Dabholkar, Thorpe and Rentz, 1996; Boshoff and Terblanche, 1997).
+Contrary to the findings of other assessment studies which support the five-dimensional structures of RSQS (Dabholkar, Thorpe and Rentz, 1996; Boshoff and Terblanche, 1997), the RSQS is not a five-dimensional structure in India.
 The Indian consumer does not distinguish between service attributes related to Reliability and Policy.
-An examination of the items indicates that the items in both dimensions have a common characteristic - the 'store'!
-All items are clearly the responsibility of the store management whether relating to the 'store' fulfilling its promises (a Reliability item) or relating to the 'store' offering quality merchandise (a Policy item).
-Exploratory factor analysis (EFA) indicated that all items of both these dimensions largely loaded onto one factor.
+An examination of the items indicates that the items in both the dimensions have a common characteristic - the 'store'!
+All the items are clearly the responsibility of the store management whether relating to the 'store' fulfilling its promises (a Reliability item) or relating to the 'store' offering quality merchandise (a Policy item).
+EFA indicated that all the items of both these dimensions largely loaded onto one factor.

-In addition, the item 'store gives customers individual attention' (a Personal Interaction item) and the item 'store has clean physical facilities' (related to Physical Aspects) loaded onto the same factor.
-Indian consumers perceive all these as policy related matters.
-This also explains why the Personal interaction dimension correlates highly with the Policy dimension.
-Ensuring that employees have the 'knowledge to answer customer's questions' is the store responsibility.
-In the EFA, this item also loaded onto the same factor which can now be labeled as 'Store Policy'.
-The only other two dimensions left are 'Physical aspects' - the items of which loaded onto one single factor in the EFA; and 'Problem Solving which had, in addition to the expected item loadings, several items from other dimensions as well.
-The item related to 'parking convenience' - a policy item in the RSQS, is considered by the Indian shopper as relating to Physical Aspects.
+In addition, the item 'store gives customers indi-

-Assessing the Structure of the Five-Dimensions Explaining Service Quality
+vidual attention' (a Personal Interaction item) and the item 'store has clean physical facilities' (related to Physical Aspects) loaded onto the same factor.
+The Indian consumers perceive all these as policy-related issues.
+This also explains why the Personal Interaction dimension correlates highly with the Policy dimension.
+Ensuring that employees have the 'knowledge to answer customer's questions' is the store's responsibility.
+In EFA, this item also loaded onto the same factor which can now be labelled as 'Store Policy.'
+The only other two dimensions left are 'Physical Aspects' - the items of which loaded onto one single factor in EFA and 'Problem Solving' - which had, in addition to the expected item loadings, several items from other dimensions as well.
+The item related to 'parking convenience' - a Policy item in the RSQS - is considered by the Indian shopper as relating to Physical Aspects.

-As expected based on Model I results, AMOS 4.0 returned an inadmissible solution for Model II as well - the five dimensions as first order factors and service quality as a second order factor.
+Assessing the Structure of Five Dimensions Explaining Service Quality

+As expected, based on Model I results, AMOS 4.0 returned an inadmissible solution for Model II as well - the five dimensions as first-order factors and service quality as a second-order factor.
 The solution was inadmissible even for four dimensions.

-Since the three factor structure for Model I also had a good fit, Model II was revised accordingly - the three revised dimensions of 'Store Policy', 'Physical aspects' and 'Problem solving' as first order and service quality as a second order factor (Figure 3).
-The first indicator variable of each dimension of Reliability, Personal interaction and Policy was combined to create a new indicator variable for the redefined 'Store Policy' dimension.
-The second set of indicator variables were similarly combined.
+Since the three-factor structure for Model I also had a good fit, Model II was revised accordingly wherein the three revised dimensions of 'Store Policy,' 'Physical Aspects,' and 'Problem Solving' were first-order factors and service quality was a second-order factor (Figure 3).
+The first indicator variable of each dimension of Reliability, Personal Interaction, and Policy was combined to create a new indicator variable for the redefined 'Store Policy' dimension.
+The second set of indicator variables was similarly combined.